A Stabilized Unfitted Space-time Finite Element Method for Parabolic Problems on Moving Domains: Conclusions

 In this work, we have presented a novel unfitted space-time FEM designed for parabolic problems on moving domains, utilizing unstructured meshes.
 The key contributions of this study can be summarized as follows.

 To ensure the robustness of the proposed method, two stabilization techniques were introduced.
 First, the ghost penalty stabilization was employed to effectively overcome the small cut problem, thereby controlling the condition number of the stiffness matrix.
-Second, for handling convection-dominated cases, the streamline upwind Petrov–Galerkin (SUPG) scheme was incorporated to stabilize the temporal advection term.
+Second, the streamline upwind Petrov–Galerkin (SUPG) scheme was incorporated to stabilize the temporal advection term.

 From a theoretical perspective, we established a rigorous a priori error estimate in a discrete energy norm, demonstrating that our method achieves the optimal convergence rate with respect to the mesh size.
 Furthermore, a space-time Poincaré–Friedrichs inequality was proved, which is essential for the condition number analysis of the overall formulation.